Richard Sugarman: Academic career

 Following his Carnegie Fellowship, Sugarman resumed teaching as a part-time instructor of philosophy and religion at the University of Vermont in 1970.
 He became a full-time instructor of philosophy and religion in 1971 before moving to the newly formed religion department in 1974.
 In addition to receiving tenure in 1978, he was subsequently promoted to assistant professor (1976), associate professor (1986) and professor (2002) of religion.
 The author of several books, he specializes in the interstices between phenomenology, Jewish philosophy, existentialism, and ancient and modern humanities.
 He is also "a world-renowned expert on the Lithuanian-born philosopher Emmanuel Levinas."

 According to Anna-Teresa Tymieniecka, "one of his journal articles in Phenomenological Inquiry was on Pope John Paul II's nightstand the day he died."

 Political consultancy career

-Sugarman encouraged Bernie Sanders to run for mayor of Burlington, Vermont in 1981 after the two had lived together.
+Sugarman encouraged Bernie Sanders to run for mayor of Burlington in 1981 after the two had lived together.
 He was an advisor to the 2016 Bernie Sanders presidential campaign.

 Personal life

 Sugarman has a wife, Linda, and three children.
 They reside in Burlington, Vermont.
-Sugarman has arthritis.
+At 68, Sugarman has arthritis.
 He is an Orthodox Jew and attended Congregation Ahavath Gerim.
 He is also an "unapologetic Zionist."